binaryphile/init.bash/README.md

     aren't loaded.
 If you get rid of an app, get rid of all of its settings by removing its folder with a single `rm -rf`.

+init also makes your environment variables, functions and aliases available to *all* sessions, including non-interactive ones like ssh remote commands.  (aliases are enabled in lib/initutil.bash).

 Project Structure
 -----------------